 Web Applications and E-Commerce Platforms

 Managed Instance Groups automatically scale during traffic spikes from sales promotions or events.
 Global Load Balancing distributes requests to instances in multiple regions for low latency.
-An online shop uses N2 instances in Frankfurt and Belgium with Cloud CDN for static content, achieving 99.99% availability at 40% lower costs than on-premises.
+An online shop can run general-purpose instances across several EU regions with Cloud CDN for static content to improve availability and reduce latency for European users.

 Relational Databases and Data Warehousing

-N2 instances with Local SSDs deliver six-figure IOPS for PostgreSQL or MySQL clusters.
-Memory-optimized M2 instances with up to 12 TB RAM host large SAP HANA systems or in-memory databases.
-Persistent Disk snapshots automate backups without performance degradation.
+Instances with Local SSDs deliver high IOPS for PostgreSQL or MySQL clusters.
+Memory-optimized instances with very high memory capacity host large SAP HANA systems or in-memory databases.
+Persistent Disk snapshots automate backups with minimal performance impact.

 High-Performance Computing and Scientific Simulations

-C2 instances with 60 vCPUs and 3.8 GHz all-core turbo accelerate CFD simulations, genome sequencing, or financial modeling.
-Preemptible VMs reduce costs for batch jobs by 80%.
-A research institute runs Monte Carlo simulations on 1,000+ Spot VMs, paying only for actually used compute time.
+Compute-optimized instances accelerate CFD simulations, genome sequencing, or financial modeling.
+Spot VMs reduce costs significantly for batch jobs that tolerate interruption.
+Research workloads can scale across many Spot VMs, paying only for compute time actually used.

 Rendering Farms and Media Production

-Compute-optimized C2D instances with AMD EPYC processors accelerate 3D rendering and video transcoding.
-Spot VMs enable cost-effective render farms that automatically switch to regular instances during capacity shortages.
-A VFX studio renders animated films 60% faster than with on-premises hardware at 45% lower costs.
+Compute-optimized instances with modern CPU platforms accelerate 3D rendering and video transcoding.
+Spot VMs enable cost-effective render farms that can fall back to regular instances during capacity shortages.

 SAP Workloads and Enterprise Applications

-Certified M1 and M2 instances meet SAP HANA hardware requirements for production environments with up to 12 TB RAM.
-SUSE Linux Enterprise Server and Red Hat Enterprise Linux as certified OS images.
-Committed Use Discounts reduce TCO for 3-year planning by up to 57%.
-A mid-sized company migrates SAP ERP to M2 instances and eliminates hardware refresh cycles.
+Certified memory-optimized instances meet SAP HANA hardware requirements for production environments.
+SUSE Linux Enterprise Server and Red Hat Enterprise Linux are available as certified OS images.
+Committed Use Discounts can reduce total cost of ownership for multi-year planning horizons.

 Windows Server Migration and Legacy Modernization